 It may be admirable for the owner of a new Jaguar to learn about the complexities of a needed transmission repair.
 Yet, they would likely hesitate to tear apart their high-priced automobile on their own.
 For something this important, the owner would want a mechanic that specializes in Jags to connect it to the right diagnostic equipment, get their hands dirty and fix it properly.
 On their own, there are just too many opportunities for costly mistakes.

 Craig, a retired D.I.Y.
-FERS employee, recently met with a Fed Focused Advisor (FFA).
+FERS employee, recently met with a Qualified Financial Advisor (FFA).
 Craig retired 4 years ago and was already concerned about his “retirement plan.”
 He could see his retirement assets were shrinking faster than he anticipated.
 He also noticed he was spending a little more each month than he had planned just to maintain his lifestyle.